peiche/cover/README.md

 Cover puts your content first, exactly where it should be.
 But that doesn't mean you can't have widgets and menus, and that's where the overlay comes in.

 The overlay is a full-screen menu and widget display.
-You can define two menus -- a regular one and a social media one, more on that in a bit -- and as many widgets as your little heart desires.
+You can define two menus (a regular one and a social media one) and as many widgets as your little heart desires.
 You can also put a social menu in the footer.

 ###Social menus

 So, about those social menus.
 All you have to do is create a menu with links to your favorite social media accounts, and Cover will do the rest.
-It will detect the URL of the site in question and display the appropriate icon, courtesy of Font Awesome.
-[Click here for the list of supported sites.](socialmediaicons.md) If you would like to request support for a site's icon, please raise an issue.
+It will detect the URL of the site in question and display the appropriate icon*, courtesy of Font Awesome.

+*Supported sites:
+- CodePen
+- Dribbble
+- Facebook
+- Flickr
+- Github
+- Google+
+- Instagram
+- LinkedIn
+- Pinterest
+- RSS
+- Soundcloud
+- Tumblr
+- Twitter
+- Vimeo
+- WordPress
+- YouTube

+If you would like to request support for a site's icon, please raise an issue.
 Or create a pull request and add it yourself!

 ###Built with Sass